pcp-ps - Man Page

 The argument to -o are following:

-COL HEADER Description %cpu %CPU cpu utilization of the process %mem %MEM physical memory on the machine expressed as a percentage start START time the command started time TIME accumulated cpu time, user + system cls CLS scheduling class of the process cmd CMD see args. (alias args, command). pid PID The process ID ppid PPID Parent process ID pri PRI Priority of the process state S see s rss RSS the non-swapped physical memory that a task has used rtprio RTPRIO real-time priority pname Pname Process name tty TT controlling tty (terminal) uid UID see euid uname USER see euser vsize VSZ see vsz wchan WCHAN name of the kernel function in which the process is sleeping
+COL HEADER Description %cpu %CPU cpu utilization of the process %mem %MEM physical memory on the machine expressed as a percentage start START time the command started time TIME accumulated cpu time, user + system cls CLS scheduling class of the process. cmd CMD see Task name. (alias args, command). args COMMAND To display the full program name with its arguments (use at last position in -o list to view full command) pid PID The process ID ppid PPID Parent process ID pri PRI Priority of the process state S see s rss RSS the non-swapped physical memory that a task has used rtprio RTPRIO real-time priority pname Pname Process name tty TT controlling tty (terminal) uid UID see euid uname USER see euser vsize VSZ see vsz wchan WCHAN name of the kernel function in which the process is sleeping

 Standard Format Specifiers